timglabisch/extjs4_examplegui/README.md

-# Alternative Way to write an Awesome ExtJs app
+# alternative way to write an awesome extJs app

 ## installation
 download toaster (npm install -g coffee-toaster) and run toaster in the base directory.